Travelling overseas – will it affect your Age Pension?

 Transferring your pension back to your home country

-If you currently have your age pension transferred to your bank account in another country, you may be getting ripped off if you’re using the banks.
+If you're using your bank to transfer your age pension to another country, you may not be getting the best deal.
 Using an international money transfer service can help you save up to $60 every $1,000 you transfer overseas – they can even organise to transfer your money every fortnight or month you receive the pension.